danilos1/jatrix/README.md

 # MatrixJa
-A project for performing different operations with matrices.
+A library for performing different operations with matrices.